 Safety is always a top priority at the University of Tennessee.
 At the heart of the university’s efforts to promote safety is the UT Police Department (UTPD).
-With fifty-two fully commissioned officers, UTPD works around the clock, every day of the year to ensure safety on campus and in the immediate surrounding area.
+With fifty-four fully commissioned officers, UTPD works around the clock, every day of the year to ensure safety on campus and in the immediate surrounding area.

 In recognition of the department’s high standards, UTPD was granted national accreditation by the Commission on Accreditation for Law Enforcement Agencies (CALEA) in 2009.
 We have been re-accredited through Calea since then in 2012, 2015 and 2018.
 In January 2010, UTPD was also accredited through the International Association of Campus Law Enforcement Administrators (IACLEA), becoming one of only fifteen agencies dually accredited through CALEA and IACLEA.
 In December of 2015, UTPD was also accredited through the Tennessee Law Enforcement Accreditation (TLEA) commission.
 These accreditations demonstrate that UTPD promotes student safety and accountability through programming, information sharing, and cooperation.

 Enroll now in the landmark self-defense program that is taught at colleges and universities in over 40 states and Canada.
 The Rape Aggression Defense System is comprised of easy to learn, proven, effective physical tactics that may enable you to survive the violent encounter that awaits 1 in 3 women.